Programming

 Status

 At one time, I had pages of C/C++ and other programming related links.
 Since outside links are a nuisance to keep up with, instead of keeping lists of them at my web site, I'll be posting some of my favorites to the CppDesign and XHTMLDesign mailing lists.
+I'll also be posting links to http://lmemsm.dreamwidth.org since many people no longer seem to want to subscribe to mailing lists.
 What I'd like to share on these pages, instead, are how-to articles, programming snippets and other information that doesn't require a lot of off site links to maintain.
 I've revised my original mingw FAQ and you'll find a link to it below under Resources.
 I've also added articles on Open Source for low resource computers and tips on my favorite programming editor SciTE.
 Check back for new articles and updates to current tips.

 A Personal Note